 Now that we know what an MVP is, let’s take a look at some startup MVP samples.
 These are the businesses that started by creating a minimum viable product, using the feedback to boost brand loyalty and keep their customers happy.

-MVP samples number 1 & 2: Airbnb (FKA AirBed and Breakfast) and Amazon
+MVP Sample #1: Airbnb (FKA AirBed and Breakfast)

 While Airbnb has thousands of properties around the world today, in 2007, it just had one.